LeemanGeophysicalLLC/GEARS/travel.md

 We **will be** reserving a room block at the [Hampton Inn](https://www.hilton.com/en/hotels/fyvsshx-hampton-siloam-springs/) in Siloam Springs.
 The hotel is within walking distance of many eateries, convenience stores, and a WalMart.
-We will shuttle you to and from the workshop, though if the weather is pleasant, you may enjoy the 15-20 minute walk as well.
-Just let us know so the vans are not waiting on you!
+We will shuttle you to and from the workshop if needed.
 We will be sending a separate email when the rooms are available.

 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d3220.339280112068!2d-94.51896408476995!3d36.18262968008034!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x87c9a27eba7f1223%3A0xbc00c25c02f4e906!2sHampton%20Inn%20Siloam%20Springs!5e0!3m2!1sen!2sus!4v1618358499410!5m2!1sen!2sus" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy"></iframe>

 ## Venue
-The workshop will be held at the Leeman Geophysical building (850 S. Lincoln St.) and the neighboring VFW building.
-Many hands on activities will take place in the shop, but lectures will be at the VFW.
+The workshop will be held at the Leeman Geophysical building (23830 West Highway 12 Gentry, AR).
+This is a state of the art machining and manufacturing facility with tons of tools and resources available for the workshop.

 ## Food
 Meals, except the Thursday night BBQ and Friday lunch are on your own.
 The hotel does have a small breakfast buffet.
 There are many eateries within walking distance of the hotel.
 We've listed them below as well as some that are further away, but also good choices.
 Uber is alive and well in Siloam, as is Bite Squad.
+For lunch we recommend going into Gentry.

 ### Walkable From the Hotel
 * La Hacienda De Los Reyes